Washington State Auditor: Early statehood

-Thomas Reed (served from 1889 to 1893) was Washington's first State Auditor.
+Thomas Reed (served from 1889 to 1893) was Washington's first state auditor.
 He established many values that still form a core part of the Washington State Auditor's Office mission, such as placing the public welfare before personal interests and the welfare of the state before partisanship.
 He added several key tasks to the auditor's duties, including investigating discrepancies in the accounting and reporting of budgets.

 He was succeeded by Leban R. Grimes from 1893 to 1895, who continued Reed's agenda ensuring that the public good was placed before partisan interests.
 Grimes died suddenly in office, and Governon John H. McGraw appointed J.E.
 Frost to serve out Grimes' term from 1895 to 1897.
 Frost used many of the same financial models as his predecessor's and was optimistic about the overall solvency of the state despite the recession of the late 1890s.

 Neal Cheetham replaced Frost in 1897, serving as auditor until 1901.
-Cheetham belonged to the Populist Party and believed that "a man has no more right to use powers delegated to him by the people, while he holds an official position, for selfish or personal ends than he would have to use public funds committed to his trust for similar purpose."
+Cheetham belonged to the Populist Party and believed that "a man has no more right to use powers delegated to him by the people, while he holds an official position, for selfish or personal ends than he would have to use public funds committed to his trust for similar purpose".

-Auditors in the 20th century
+20th century

 Support for the Populist Party waned and Cheetham lost the next election to John D. Atkinson who served from 1901 to 1905.
 During his term, Atkinson, a Republican, addressed a wide range of issues, from banking to liquor license taxes and employee reimbursements.
 Perhaps his greatest successes were in state fund management; his recommendations regarding military taxes and lending from school funds saved taxpayers—and the state—money.

-Republican Charles Clausen succeeded Atkison in 1905 and became Washington's first long-serving State Auditor.
+Republican Charles Clausen succeeded Atkison in 1905 and became Washington's first long-serving state auditor.
 During his 28-year term, he greatly expanded the duties of the Office, adding "the Bureau of Inspection and Supervision of Public Offices" to his responsibilities.
 This bureau's role was to "establish a system of uniform financial accounting and reporting by counties, cities, towns, townships and school districts".

-Following Clausen, the first Washington-born State Auditor Cliff Yelle served terms from 1933 to 1965.
+Following Clausen, the first Washington-born state auditor, Cliff Yelle, served terms from 1933 to 1965.
 The Democrat was notable for refusing to pay 13 vouchers that lame-duck officials submitted for purported vacation pay.
 The officials protested Yelle's decision all the way to the state Supreme Court, but Yelle won the case and set the stage for cracking down on wasteful government spending.
 In 1941, the Legislature expanded the Office's authority to conduct annual audits of every state agency.
-Yelle also developed the investigative role of the Auditor's Office, probing the Highway Department's use of public funds to purchase luxury vehicles and accumulate other unnecessary costs.
+Yelle also developed the investigative role of the auditor's office, probing the Highway Department's use of public funds to purchase luxury vehicles and accumulate other unnecessary costs.
 While government officials criticized Yelle for these investigations, the public retained him as auditor for 32 years, during which time the number local governments and state agencies audited by the Office more than doubled to 1,950.